 WASH-DOWN RECOMMENDATIONS

-• Cleaning should only be done by qualified personnel.
+Cleaning should only be done by qualified personnel.

-• Tolomatic requires the actuator to be stationary and de-energized during cleaning.
+Tolomatic requires the actuator to be stationary and de-energized during cleaning.

-• It is recommended that the actuator be fully retracted during cleaning.
+It is recommended that the actuator be fully retracted during cleaning.

-• If sanitation procedures require operation of the actuator, then provisions are necessary to prevent direct spraying of the thrust rod and seal as well as water dripping onto the rod and seal
+If sanitation procedures require operation of the actuator, then provisions are necessary to prevent direct spraying of the thrust rod and seal as well as water dripping onto the rod and seal

-• Follow IP69K wash-down standards for pressure, proximity and temperature.
-Violating the

-IP69K standards could be detrimental to the life of the actuator.
+Follow IP69K wash-down standards for pressure, proximity and temperature.
+Failure to do so may shorten the service life of the unit or void the manufacturer’s warranty

-• Tolomatic prohibits the use of friction style cleaning such as a wire brush.
-Wash-down and wipe down cleaning are the only approved cleaning methods.
+Tolomatic prohibits the use of friction style cleaning tools such as a wire or bristle type brush

+Wash-down and wipe down cleaning are the only approved cleaning methods

-• Minimum acceptable concentrations of cleaning chemicals should be used to successfully sanitize equipment.
+Minimum acceptable concentrations of cleaning chemicals should be used to successfully sanitize equipment

 Consult Tolomatic for chemical compatibility.

-• A rinse down of the actuator is required after the cleaning process to minimize seal exposure to sanitizing chemicals.
+A non-chemical rinse of the actuator’s exterior surfaces after the cleaning process are required to minimize prolonged exposure of the external seals to sanitizing chemicals.

 4. SEAL REPLACEMENT RECOMMENDATIONS